HSLdevcom/digitransit-deployer/README.md

 If service is missing from either environment, repository, or they dont match, a message will be sent to given slack webhook.
 Similarly, if services are configured to start each other in a cycle or a service is stuck in waiting state, message will be sent to given slack webhook.

 If a node goes unhealthy or drops out of the network, a message will be sent to slack.
+If node(s) are added to the network, the number of added nodes will be posted to slack.